 High School Junior Checklist

-You can learn more about a few of the most critical pieces of your high school junior year with this to be used as a supplement to the Match College Admissions Guide.
-Our ultimate goal is to provide students with the tools and resources to effectively navigate the college selection process.
-As with our freshman and sophomore checklists, we start at the beginning of the school year and toggle by three month increments to help navigate the upcoming years leading up to college.
+Ultimately, our ultimate goal is to provide parents and students with the tools and resources to effectively navigate the undulations of high school and the subsequent college selection process.
+As with our college checklists for freshman and sophomore, we start at the beginning of the school year and toggle by three month increments to help navigate the upcoming years leading up to college.